-The experiment uses a model of the Menai Straits Bridge made out of plastic K'nex pieces, as seen in Figure 1 (with the hanging weights, as you will use in the experiment).
-The main cables between the two towers are the focus of the lab.
-The vertical towers rest on scales, and a chain with a turnbuckle connected to a horizontal force sensor supports the cables at each end.
-The scales and the force sensors read the vertical and horizontal components respectively, of the cable tension.
+The experiment uses a model of the Menai Straits Bridge made out of plastic K'nex pieces, as seen in Figure 2 (with the hanging weights, as you will use in the experiment).
+The ball chain main cables between the two towers are the focus of the lab.
+The vertical towers rest on scales, and horizontal ball chains with adjustable turnbuckles connect the towers to horizontal force sensor supports at each end.
+The scales and the force sensors read the vertical and horizontal force components respectively.

-Figure 1: Menai Straits Experimental Model
+Figure 2: Menai Straits Experimental Model